SEEDSProjects/CFFS_Label_2024_25/README.md

 ## Instructions

 Although the labelling process is similar between UBCFS and AMS, there are some differences due to different input sources.
-The detailed explanation for UBCFS and AMS are written in their
+The detailed explanation for UBCFS and AMS are written in their respective notebooks.

 Instructions for running the analysis processes:
 1. To complete analysis for UBC Food Services Products navigate to the **UBCFS/RECIPE_PROCESSES_2023_2024** directory where you will see 5 files that each complete one step of the analysis proceedure.
 More information on the particular inputs and files required are provided as comments in all code cells.